Menscan Documentation

 X-Scanned-By: Menscan

-• Review your server logs for unusual behavior around the scan time.
+• Check your logs around the scan time

 Starting a Scan